 T

 T — Did you know North Carolina has an official Tartan?
-Called the Carolina Tartan, it was designed in 1981 by Peter MacDonald of Crieff, Scotland.
+The Carolina Tartan was designed in 1981 by Peter MacDonald of Crieff, Scotland.
 The tartan was registered with the Scottish Tartan Society in 1995.

 U